Update 9/19/20: Spanish Cedar Plywood Added to CITES Appendix II

 Spanish Cedar has been a popular species for a long time.
-Humidor makers actually call it “Cigar Wood” for its excellent properties in humidor building.
+Spanish Cedar for humidors is in fact so common that humidor makers actually call it “Cigar Wood” for its excellent moisture regulation properties.
 Home builders love using it as an exterior wood for stain grade projects.
 It looks and acts just like Genuine Mahogany but can be bought for around the half the price so the choice seems obvious.
 Well it has been more than 2 years since I last wrote about the difficulties of importing good Spanish Cedar.
 Guess what, it hasn’t gotten any better.
 I think it is clear this isn’t a slump in the supply chain, but a paradigm shift.
 Rising prices, low availability, and substantial quality concerns are a fact of life now and caution must be taken when buying Spanish Cedar or the user must find an alternate species.

 Let’s look first at why the supply has fallen off so much.
 First of all Spanish Cedar is not a dominant tree in the South and Central American forests.
 It has never grown in the volumes like Mahogany or Ipe.
 There are no mills that specialize in Spanish Cedar and usually any inventory they have just happen as a by product of another species like Genuine Mahogany.
 Second, Spanish Cedar is a CITES appendix II species so the trade is heavily regulated in order to prevent it from becoming endangered.
 There is no denying that previous generations of loggers have not acted as responsibly as they should have.
 Spanish Cedar definitely suffered because of that.
 Now CITES regulation is doing a great job in controlling how much Cedar can be exported.
 As a side effect to this, even less Spanish Cedar is being harvested because of the additional difficulties in getting certification to be able to sell the Cedar at all.
 Most saw mills are just omitting Spanish Cedar from their concessions completely because even it they cut it down and saw it, they don’t understand how to comply with CITES or it takes too long.
 In most cases the people running these mills have to sell their trees just to survive and cannot afford to have inventory sitting around for years once it has been cut.